 1809).
 We strongly recommend matching host and container versions where possible.

-- Your participant (microengine, arbiter) requires the use of Windows kernel modules.
+- Your Microengine requires the use of Windows kernel modules.
 We strongly recommend building participants without this requirement.

 If you cannot use Process Isolation mode, omit

 --isolation=process from subsequent instructions to run the container using Hyper-V virtualization.

 docker pull polyswarm/polyswarm-client-windows:latest

 docker run --isolation=process -it polyswarm/polyswarm-client-windows powershell